JRC1995/Abstractive-Summarization/README.md

 The purpose of the placeholders are pretty much self explanatory from the name.

 Note: tf_seq_len, and tf_output_len aren't really necessary.
-They can be derived from tf_text and tf_summary respectively, but ended up making them anyway.
+They can be derived from tf_text and tf_summary respectively, but I ended up making them anyway.

 ```python